Wednesday, March 17, 2010

 The truth is, if the cops were out there doing their jobs in the first place, we wouldn't have a drunken driving (or crime) problem - full stop.

-Tell that to the people crying for Jub-Jub to face murder charges - as far as I'm concerned, the country's traffic departments should be facing the same charges.
+Tell that to the people crying for Jub-Jub to face murder charges - as far as I'm concerned, the country's traffic departments should be in the dock beside him, facing the same charges.
 How many other fatal alcohol-related motor accidents occur every single day in this country?
 So what is this "brilliant new plan" nobody thought of before?
 Getting some competent traffic officers?
-Or just getting the current incumbents to act like traffic officers?
+Or just getting the current incumbents to act like traffic officers, or to actually be visible and incorruptible?

 Yes, I think the World Cup is going to work out just fine, especially because of the wonderful way they redesigned some of the roads for this occasion.
 Govan Mbeki avenue, one of the main roads in PE - a road which barely handled the traffic load with two lanes in each direction before, has been reduced to a single-lane disaster zone - much of it now without parking for the many businesses along its length, and filled with crawling bumper-to-bumper traffic and infuriated drivers.
 I think the tourists and soccer fans will particularly enjoy the snarl-ups as they travel along the BRT bus routes, which will presumably not get blockaded or picketed by disgruntled taxi operators, who these days seem to strike for no apparent reason.